MinBZK/ai-validation/docs/projects/amt/reporting-standard/latest.md

             Timestamp should be given, preferably in UTC (represented as `Z`), in [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format, i.e. `2024-04-16T16:48:14Z`.
         3. `uri` (OPTIONAL, string).
 URI to the tool that was used to perform the transformations.
         4. `author` (OPTIONAL, string).
-Name of person that initiated the transformations.
+Name of person that assigned the ai act profile labels (with or without decisiontree).

     2. `labels` (OPTIONAL, list).